-Housing co-operatives place a priority on longterm economic success over short-term, unsustainable financial benefit through comprehensive asset management and long-term financial planning.
+Housing co-operatives place a priority on long-term economic success over short-term, unsustainable financial benefit through comprehensive asset management and long-term financial planning.
 In this way, housing co-ops contribute to the sustained social well-being of the citizens whose housing needs are met through co-operation.
 Housing co-ops aim for a superior level of environmental sustainability as they add energy savings measures and green technologies to their assets.
+Within the broader international co-operative movement, housing co-ops continue to raise awareness of sustainable forestry practices and their adoption in co-operative construction.